 Thanks to the work of collectors Alvin McCurdy and Rick Bell, we know the subjects in these works had biographical and familial connections to the Underground Railroad and mostly settled in south western Ontario.
 For retired teacher and artist David Alexander, the exhibition has a deep personal resonance.

-David was contacted by the AGO based on a tip from a viewer who encountered a certain tintype photograph during a visit to the show.
-That person had a hunch the image of one gentleman might be of interest to Mr. Alexander, and alerted the AGO’s assistant curator of photography, Julie Crooks.
+David was contacted by the AGO based on information provided by Ontario Superior Court Justice Beth Allen, who encountered a certain tintype photograph during a visit to the show.
+David and Justice Allen both descend from refugee slaves who settled in Amherstburg, Ontario, and her familiarity with David’s family prompted her to realized that the image of one gentleman might be of interest to him.
+She alerted her friend Julie Crooks, the AGO’s assistant curator of photography.

 David and his wife Aruna made a special trip to the AGO from their home in Belleville to see the image for themselves.
 He identified the individual as his great-grandfather, John Henry Alexander.
 Unfamiliar with this photograph and thrilled to have discovered it, David went on to share details of his family history.
-John’s father, Thomas, was enslaved in Kentucky before escaping to what was then Anderdon Township, now Amherstburg, Ontario.
+John’s father, Thomas, was enslaved in Kentucky before escaping to what was then Anderdon Township (now Amherstburg).
 Thomas married an English woman named Catherine in Ohio before settling in Anderdon.
 John Henry was the last of the couple’s five children.
 He became a teacher, and taught at the King Street School in Amherstburg and in North Buxton.

 Tintypes of this era were not usually signed, so the names of the photographer and subjects are largely absent in the works featured in Free Black North.
 The reuniting of David Alexander with his ancestor underscores the efforts of Alvin McCurdy and Rick Bell to preserve these photographs and hidden histories in their respective collections.